This recipe for Easy Mongolian Beef makes it simple to make your favorite take out dish at home. It’s a recipe that tastes just like PF Changs!

 Fry these pieces in batches so that they’re in a single layer, flipping once or twice, to brown evenly on both sides.
 These crispy bites of goodness are then tossed with the yummy sauce until they’re beautifully coated.
 A perfect accompaniment to a bowl of rice.
 Sprinkle some green onions on top for added flavor and break out those chopsticks!

-- 2 lb NY strip steak or flank steak
+- 2 pounds NY strip steak or flank steak

 - ½ cup cornstarch